 - 1. Supervise the check in and stalling of your species - 2.
 Be available to make stall adjustments if needed - 3.
 Participate in the exhibitor meeting held prior to weigh in - 4.
 Assist with the weigh in of your species - a.
 Arrange for the following volunteers - i.
 Scale front gate - ii.
 Scale back gate - iii.
-People to send animals from the stall/pen to the scale, assist members as needed - iv.
-Beef- make sure all members receive their brand inspection - v.
+Person to handout weigh slips as members come up the alley to the scale.
+Check ear tag numbers and make sure they are given the correct slip. - 1.
+Lambs and goats will also check the scrapie tag number- record on weigh slip if needed. - iv.
+People to send animals from the stall/pen to the scale, assist members as needed - v.
+Beef- make sure all members receive their brand inspection - vi.
 Assist the Extension Agent with market class breaks - 5.
 Assist with Carcass Ultrasound for your species - a.
 Make sure members are aware of the schedule - b.
 Help line up animals for ultra-sounding - 6.
 Supervise and coordinate all shows, (market, showmanship, breeding) for your species.
 Assist your volunteers as needed. - 7.
 After market classes, assist with the timely collection of the sale slips that will indicate which animal the members will be selling. - 8.
 Proofread the sale order when it is completed by the Extension Office and notify the Agent or Office about any issues. - 9.
 After Showmanship Classes, confirm with the winners in each age division if they will participate in the Round Robin.
 If not, notify the Reserve Champion for that age division. - 10.
 Assist with Sale Photos for your species - a.
 Make sure all members are aware of the schedule - b.
 Assist with line up of members and sale animals for photos